afnanalmohd/uploadeImge/README.md

 **The Garage Services Application** was completed by <a href="https://thegarage.sa">TheGarage</a>
 mobile application development team.
 It is built using <a href="https://docs.flutter.dev/get-started/install"> Flutter</a>.
 The team used <a href="https://pub.dev/packages/get">Getx</a> framework for state management.
-Additionally, The primary objective of writing widget content is to ensure it results in clean code that is easy to read, maintain, understand, and modify by following a structured and consistent format.
+Additionally, The primary objective of writing content is to ensure it results in clean code that is easy to read, maintain, understand, and modify by following a structured and consistent format.

+As a technology company, our main objective is to innovate technological solutions to address various challenges, such as application-based room booking systems.

 <br>